ozydingo/ozydingo.github.io/source/_posts/2016-04-22-monomorphic.markdown

 <br/>
 Our SQL statement is trying to join the `Baz` with id 1 to a corresponding `bar` with resource_type "Baz" and resource_id 1.
 Well there it is, in the second row, with id 2.
 We don't want that one, because we're explicitly calling the method from the `Bar` with id 1.
 But the getter method for `baz` is not given that information.

 We want a way to add ``AND `bars`.`id` = 1`` to the query.
-Rails doesn't currently provide a way to do this while retaining the ability to do the joins: the value `1` ehre is dependent on the instnace, and joins must construct table-referencing queries without references to instances.
+Rails doesn't currently provide a way to do this while retaining the ability to do the joins: the value `1` here is dependent on the instnace, and joins must construct table-referencing queries without references to instances.
 I do, but that post is for another time.
 Until then, there is another way around this, although it's not the prettiest:

 ```ruby
 class Bar